-Historically, many of the parish staithes would have had a slipway for use of residents.
-Over time, however, many of these have been lost through redevelopment, change of ownership or neglect (see PUBSSSTAITHES).
+Historically, many parish staithes had a slipway for use of residents, but many of these have been lost through redevelopment, change of ownership or neglect (see PUBSSSTAITHES).
 This affects the ability of communities to access the water and of visitors to access the shore.
-A network of slipways is required with good road access, close to other services and facilities, offering parking for trailers in discrete locations.
+A network of slipways is required with good road access, close to other services and facilities, and offering parking for trailers in discrete locations.
 Redevelopment of the waterfront often leads to restricted views and loss of access to the water's edge.
 Opportunities to provide public access to the water's edge and/or into the water should be sought when waterside sites are developed, as part of a comprehensive scheme for the site.

-Part II of the CRoW Act seeks to modernise the rights of way system63 to reflect current culture and to complement the provisions with regard to access to open country.
-Both Suffolk and Norfolk County Councils, as local highway authorities, will prepare and publish Public Rights of Way (ProW) Improvement Plans.
-The Broads Authority has an Integrated Access Strategy that sits alongside the PRoW Improvement Plans to discuss issues of particular significance such as access alongside, across, and to water, and its effect on landscape and tranquillity for local residents, visitors, anglers and boat users.
+Part II of the Countryside and Rights of Way Act (CRoW Act) seeks to modernise the rights of way system66 to reflect current culture and to complement the provisions with regard to access to open country.
+Suffolk and Norfolk County Councils, as local highway authorities, will prepare and publish Public Rights of Way (ProW) Improvement Plans.
+The Broads Integrated Access Strategy sits alongside these plans, and looks at issues and actions such as access by, across and to water, and its impact on landscape and tranquillity for local residents, visitors, anglers and boat users.